12 Things You Need to Know About Your Nest Thermostat

 To select Off mode on the thermostat:

-• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.
+• Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.

 • Or, from the main menu, go to Mode and select Off.